-- Facebook was founded by a nineteen-year-old college sophomore and eventual dropout. - It is currently the largest social network in the world, boasting more than four hundred million members and usage rates that would be the envy of most media companies. - While revenue prospects remain sketchy, some reports have valued the firm at \$15 billion, based largely on an extrapolation of a Microsoft stake.
+- Facebook was founded by a nineteen-year-old college sophomore and eventual dropout. - It is currently the largest social network in the world, boasting more than nine hundred million members and usage rates that would be the envy of most media companies. - The firm's rapid growth and high user engagement allowed Facebook's founder to demand and receive an exceptionally high degree of control over the firm-even as the firm went public.

 - 1. Who started Facebook?
 How old was he then?
 Now?
 How much control does the founding CEO have over his firm?
 Why? - 2.
 Which firms have tried to acquire Facebook?
 Why?
 What were their motivations and why did Facebook seem attractive?
 Do you think these bids are justified?
 Do you think the firm should have accepted any of the buyout offers?
 Why or why not? - 3.
-As of late 2007, Facebook boasted an extremely high "valuation."
-How much was Facebook allegedly "worth"?
-What was this calculation based on? - 4.
+Firms' values fluctuate over time.
+How much is Facebook "worth" today?
+Has the firm's value gone up or down since its IPO?
+Why?
+Was investing in Facebook at IPO a move that paid off or that has resulted in losses? - 4.
+Why was Zuckerberg able to demand and receive control of Facebook, even as the firm went public?
+What strategic factors were at work in Facebook's rise that gave the founder such leverage? - 5.
 Why study Facebook?
 Who cares if it succeeds?